Skip to main content

 2. Provide Aampe with access to that bucket (We will provide you the details of the account that you need to provide access to)

-3. Set up export from BQ to cloud storage bucket: Export Data
+3. Set up export from BQ to the cloud storage bucket: Export Data

 4. Automate the export for each day of event data